DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: Experiments and Results

 \subsection{ID Atari Evaluation}

-We compare both proposed mean and variance constraint forms against the baseline unconstrained form of DSAC.
+We compare our proposed mean and variance constraint forms against the baseline DSAC.
 We show the learning curves for each environment along with the standard deviation across seeds indicated by shaded confidence bounds in \cref{Atari results}.
-From our experiments, we find that using constraints improves agent learning on nine out of the ten ID environments evaluated.

-When comparing between the two forms of constraints, we find that the variance constraint form is able to consistently deliver better overall performance across five out of the eight games.
-While the mean constraint is able to obtain the highest scores in solving environments such as "Breakout" and "CrazyClimber", by about 104\% and 183\% increase in performance respectively.
-On environments where constraints did not improve ID performance, we observe a drop of about 10\% for "Amidar".
+From our experiments, we find that the variance constraint form improves agent learning on three ID environments, whereas the mean constraint form is able to improve agent performance on nine out of the nine ID environments evaluated.
+We report the highest improvements in relative performance coming from the mean constraint form on solving environments such as ``UpNDown", ``Breakout" and ``BattleZone" by about 213\%, 71\% and 42\% respectively.